yop-platform/yeepay-mcp/README.md

 The project has configured `commitlint` and `husky` to automatically check if commit messages conform to the specification before committing.
 You can use `.github/commit-template.txt` as a template for commit messages.

+### Git Hooks

+This project uses Husky to manage Git hooks:

+- **pre-commit**: Runs `lint-staged` to automatically format and lint staged files
+- **commit-msg**: Validates commit messages using `commitlint` to ensure they follow the Conventional Commits specification

+The hooks are automatically installed when you run `npm install` and do not require any global installation of Husky.

 ### Code Style

 This project uses ESLint and Prettier to enforce and maintain code style consistency.
 Before committing code, `lint-staged` will automatically run to check and format staged files.
 Please ensure your editor is configured with the corresponding plugins for real-time feedback.